delta-emil/city-planner-pharaoh/README.md

 Low prio:

+- ability to add text comments to spots on the map
+- monuments
 - option to show walker start/finish tiles for a building
 - Copy-Paste Terrain
 - hold Shift to paint Terrain in a rectangle